-The whole process of applying for a BTO, starting from deciding on the launch to apply for to finally collecting your keys, spans a long period of about 4 years.
-During these 4 years, some of the things you and your partner can be doing is to save up for your renovation as well as prepare for the next stage of your life.
+The whole process of applying for a BTO, starting from deciding on the launch to apply for to finally collecting your keys, spans a long period of about 4 to 5 years.
+During these 4 to 5 years, some of the things you and your partner can be doing are to save up for your renovation as well as prepare for the next stage of your life.

 DollarsAndSense.sg aims to provide interesting, bite-sized and relevant financial articles.

 Learn together with like-minded Singaporeans at the Personal Finance Discussion SG Facebook Group by discussing a range of personal finance topics.

 If you have not done so, subscribe to our free e-newsletter to receive exclusive content not available anywhere else.